jishaps/Snowflake-pro/README.md

 Snowflake prunes micro-partitions based on a predicate with a subquery, even if the subquery result is constant.
 (TRUE/FALSE) false
 Which Snowsight interface does help in setting up Multi-factor authentication (MFA)? user menu interface A Directory table is a separate database object that stores a catalog of staged files in cloud storage.
-(True/False)false
+(True/False)false Snowflake uses a _____ for persisted data that is accessible from all compute nodes in the platform.
+Central Data Repository